Most Gulf markets gain on US manufacturing growth

-Most stock markets in the Gulf ended higher on Sunday, driven by an uptick in U.S. manufacturing output in December, as traders assessed the potential implications of U.S. tariffs under the incoming administration of President-elect Donald Trump
+DUBAI: Most stock markets in the Gulf ended higher on Sunday, driven by an uptick in US manufacturing output in December, as traders assessed the potential implications of US tariffs under the incoming administration of President-elect Donald Trump

 On Wednesday, softer core inflation data and comments from Fed Governor Christopher Waller on Thursday signalling potential rate cuts in 2025 boosted stocks towards the end of the week.